camunda/blog.camunda.org/content/post/2019/11/camunda-optimize-27-alpha1-released.md

 Because Alerts are tightly coupled to reports and also inherit the Permissions from the report that the user has access to, we moved the Alerts into Collections.

-Therefore, we added a new tab within the Collections page which allows you to add alerts directly into collections.
+Therefore, we added a new tab within the Collections page which allows you to add alerts directly into Collections.
 At the same time, it is no longer possible to add alerts outside of Collections.

 {{< figure src="alerts-in-collections.png" alt="Alerts in Collections">}}
 {{< figure src="alerts-in-collections-modal.png" alt="Alerts in Collections">}}